Skip to main content

 • the amount of time that has passed since cancer treatment

-It’s important to learn how the recommended cancer treatment may affect fertility before starting treatment, whenever possible.
+Ask your doctor how the recommended cancer treatment may affect your fertility before starting treatment.
 Consider asking questions such as:

 • Could treatment increase the risk of, or cause, infertility?
 Could treatment make it difficult to become pregnant or carry a pregnancy in the future?

-• Which fertility option(s) would you advise for me?
+• Which fertility preservation option(s) would you advise for me?

 • What fertility preservation options are available at this hospital?
 At a fertility clinic?

-• Would you recommend a fertility specialist (such as a reproductive endocrinologist) who I could talk with to learn more?
+• Would you recommend that I talk with a fertility specialist, such as a reproductive endocrinologist, to learn more?

-• Is condom use advised, based on the treatment I’m receiving?
+• Is birth control recommended, based on the treatment I will be receiving?

-• After treatment, what are the chances that my fertility will return?
+• After treatment, what are the chances that I will be able to get pregnant?
 How long might it take for my fertility to return?

-Learn more about managing and coping with side effects related to Sexual Health Issues in Women.
+Learn about side effects related to Sexual Health Issues in Women with Cancer.

-For some women, infertility can be one of the most difficult and upsetting long-term effects of cancer treatment.
-While it might feel overwhelming to think about your fertility right now, most people benefit from having talked with their doctor (or their child’s doctor, when a child is being treated for cancer) about how treatment may affect their fertility and about options to preserve fertility.
+Although it might feel overwhelming to think about your fertility right now, most people benefit from having talked with their doctor (or their child’s doctor, when a child is being treated for cancer) about how treatment may affect their fertility and options to preserve fertility.

-Although most people want to have children at some point in their life, families can come together in many ways.
-For extra support during this time, reach out to your health care team with questions or concerns, as well as to professionally led support groups.
+Although many people want to have children at some point in their life, families can come together in different ways.
+For support reach out to your health care team with questions or concerns, as well as to professionally led cancer support groups.

-If you are the parent of a young girl or teen with cancer, this video of fertility options for young female cancer patients from the Children's Hospital of Philadelphia may help you talk with your daughter and her doctor.
+If you are a young person with cancer or the parent of a young girl or teen with cancer, this video of fertility options for young female cancer patients from the Children's Hospital of Philadelphia may help you talk with the healthcare team.

 Fertility preservation options for girls and women